Eva Cattermole: Death

 Cattermole returned to Rome in October 1896, deciding to move to Livorno to take refuge with the Bottini family.
 However, during a still as-yet-unclear fight on November 30 in which Cattermole ordered Pierantoni to leave, he shot her in the abdomen before turning the revolver on himself, injuring himself in the armpit.

-The pistol was a “woman’s model”, i.e. with a small caliber, and Cattermole lived for a period after the incident.
+The pistol was a "woman’s model", i.e. with a small caliber, and Cattermole lived for a period after the incident.
 Pierantoni and the housemaid Luisa Medici eventually called a doctor, and the police followed several hours later.

-Until the end, Cattermole insisted that the injury was motivated solely by economic interest, in order to ward off the many extenuations that juries in this time tended to apply to “crimes of passion”.
+Until the end, Cattermole insisted that the injury was motivated solely by economic interest, to ward off the many extenuations that juries in this time tended to apply to "crimes of passion".

 A large crowd attended her funeral, but it was marked by scandal.
 The funds collected for the service vanished and there was not enough for an adequate burial.
 Her will indicated Ferruccio Bottini as the only heir, but he refused the bequest.

 The trial against Pierantoni was carried out two years later at the Corte d’Assise in Rome, and caused an uproar.
-The Public Prosecutor, who called Pierantoni “l'assassino sfruttatore di donne”, and the press with articles by Angelo De Gubernatis, :it:Olga Ossani Lodi, Eugenio Rubichi (Richel), Gino Monaldi, Ferdinando Russo, and Mario Giobbe all reinforced the economic motive.
-Pierantoni’s defense lawyer, Salvatore Barzilai, claimed a motive of passion.
-It was not possible to definitively prove either way what happened, and the trial ended November 10, 1898 with a jail sentence of eleven years and eight months for voluntary murder.
+The Public Prosecutor, who called Pierantoni "l'assassino sfruttatore di donne", and the press with articles by Angelo De Gubernatis, :it:Olga Ossani Lodi, Eugenio Rubichi (Richel), Gino Monaldi, Ferdinando Russo, and Mario Giobbe all reinforced the economic motive.
+Pierantoni's defense lawyer, Salvatore Barzilai, claimed a motive of passion.
+It was not possible to definitively prove either way what happened, and the trial ended November 10, 1898, with a jail sentence of eleven years and eight months for voluntary murder.

 Literary collaborations

-Evelina Cattermole’s literary production has variable quality due to her collaborations with diverse magazines, whom she wrote for under the pseudonym Contessa Lara.
+Evelina Cattermole's literary production has variable quality due to her collaborations with diverse magazines, whom she wrote for under the pseudonym Contessa Lara.
 More casual editors often exploited the scandalous aura that followed Cattermole from her love affairs.

 In particular, she collaborated with the following: